Child Psychologist Near Me: Finding Childhood Mental Health Treatment

 • Gastrointestinal problems

-A child therapist can help: Signs of childhood depression
+A child psychologist can help: Signs of childhood depression

-Sadness is a normal emotion for children.
-However, if you find that your child is experiencing persistent sadness for no obvious reason, this may be a sign that they are living with depression.
+Sadness can be a normal emotion for children and people of all ages.
+However, if you notice that your child is experiencing persistent sadness for no obvious reason, this may be a sign that they are living with depression.
 As with anxiety disorders, there are different types of depressive disorders, including major depressive disorder, persistent depressive disorder, and seasonal affective disorder.

-Some of the signs of depression in children include:
+Below are some of the signs of depression in children:

 • A tendency to avoid friends and family